 Learn more about American University.

 The Academic Data Reference Book (ADRB) is published annually by the Office of Institutional Research & Assessment.
 Its goal is to provide the university community with reliable and useful information about enrollment, faculty, and related academic topics.
 You can access the latest addition of the ADRB, or you can get more information on the ADRB site.

 Common Data Set

 The Annual Survey of Colleges is a yearly survey of colleges, universities, vocational/technical, and graduate schools, the objective of which is obtain information that is important for potential students.
 It covers both the information that potential students want to know, and the information that the institutions feel that students should know.
-AU's results are available in the Common Data Set.
+AU's results are available in the Common Data Set (PDF).

-For more information, visit the website of the College Board.
+For more information, visit the College Board.

 The Integrated Postsecondary Education Data System (IPEDS) is a postsecondary education data collection program.
 College Navigator is a web-based database containing specific information about 7,000 universities nation-wide.
 College Navigator is designed to help prospective college students and their parents distinguish the differences between universities and to assess the costs in attending these universities.
 The College Scorecard is also a source of federal comparative data.